 Air conditioning leak check requirements

-F Gas regulations state that leak checks for air conditioning and heat pump equipment containing over 3kg of refrigerant gas must be carried out:
+F Gas regulations and UK legislation state that leak checks for air conditioning and heat pump equipment containing refrigerant must be carried out:

-- At least once every three months for applications with 300kg or more of F-gases.
+- At least once every three months for applications between 50 Tonnes and 500 Tonnes of CO2 equivalent refrigerant.

 Leak checks must be carried out by F Gas Certified (qualified) personnel.
 If a leak is detected and repaired, a further check must be carried out within one month to ensure that the repair has been effective.